hashicorp/consul/website/source/api/acl/tokens.html.md

 - `ExpirationTime` `(time: "")`- If set this represents the point after which a token should be considered revoked and is eligible for destruction.
 The default unset value represents NO expiration.
+This value must be between 1 minute and 24 hours in the future.
 Added in Consul 1.5.0.

-~> TODO: mention hard coded min/max limits
-~> TODO: indicate this is a pointer?

 - `ExpirationTTL` `(duration: 0s)` - This is a convenience field and if set will initialize the `ExpirationTime` field to a value of `CreateTime + ExpirationTTL`.
 This field is not persisted beyond its initial use.
 Can be specified in the form of `"10s"` or `"5m"` (i.e., 10 seconds or 5 minutes, respectively).
+This value must be no smaller than 1 minute and no longer than 24 hours.
 Added in Consul 1.5.0.

-~> TODO: mention hard coded min/max limits

 ### Sample Payload